deepak-karkala/illustrated-rlhf/docs/implementation_details.md

 - Consider removing the unsupported `telemetry` flag from `next.config.js` to silence Next.js warnings and double-check production builds still benefit from the custom splitChunks layout.

+## Issue 3.1.10 – Vercel Deployment Config Fix (2025-12-08)

+### Summary

+- Cleaned up `vercel.json` to comply with Vercel's supported project configuration schema.
+- Removed deprecated/unsupported fields and normalized environment variable definition for deployments.

+### Architecture Notes

+- Updated `vercel.json` by dropping `projectSettings`, `buildOutputDirectory`, and other dashboard-only flags, keeping only supported keys (version, name, regions, env, functions, headers, rewrites, redirects).
+- Converted `env` from an array with `type` metadata to a simple object mapping for `NEXT_PUBLIC_SITE_URL`.

+### Testing & Verification

+- Not run (configuration-only change).
+Verification should occur on the next Vercel deployment.

+### Follow-ups

+- Trigger a fresh Vercel deployment to confirm the config validates and the site builds successfully.